oxfordinternetinstitute/oxonfair/examples/README.md

 4. [Code for training deep models compatible with OxonFair](training_a_two_head_model/two_head_model_demo.py)
 5. [Levelling up](levelling_up.ipynb)
 6. Comparisons with FairLearn
-    a.
-A comparison using random forests and decision trees on the adult dataset.
+   - A comparison using random forests and decision trees on the adult dataset.
 [Here](adult_fairlearn_comparision.ipynb)
-    b.
-A comparison using xgboost on medical data.
+   - A comparison using xgboost on medical data.
 [Here](high-dim_fairlearn_comparision.ipynb)
-    c.
-A comparison of run time using xgboost on multiple groups.
+   - A comparison of run time using xgboost on multiple groups.
 [Here](multi_group_fairlearn_comparision.ipynb)
 7. A Comparision with [Fairret](./fairret.ipynb).